 Then we entered Glacier.
 The first ten miles or so were straight and slow and serene as we skirted Lake McDonald.
 Evergreens provided a covered archway and limited the visibility, and I relaxed in the slowness.
 The frustrations of the earlier morning ride seeped away and I sensed God’s presence again invading my soul.
-Those conditions will do it almost every time.

 Serenity soon ended, as Lake McDonald gave way to McDonald Creek and McDonald Falls.
 In my beloved Sierras, a creek at most maxes at 10 ft wide, and often only reaches 2.
 McDonald Creek was a river--trust me.
 A rope bridge spanned the stream just below the falls, and the “creek” was a 30 ft. wide torrent rushing over the rocks.
 The immense power of the falls reminded me of the power God used to create the world, and I began to rest easy.